JrFelix540/book-club/README.md

 ## Getting started

 First make sure that the `.env.development` file in the `env` folder is defined with the appropriate environmental variables.
-Then you can just start up the API service by running
+Then you can just start up the API service by running `docker compose up`.

-`docker compose up`

-Afterwards, navigate to `http://localhost:${PORT}/graphql/graphql` to access the GraphQL Playground.
+Afterwards, navigate to `http://localhost:${PORT}/graphql/` to access the GraphQL Playground.

 ## Environment Variables